Maki Zen'in: Jujutsu Kaisen

 In Jujutsu Kaisen, Maki appears one year older still as Sorcerer from Jujutsu High alongside Panda and Toge Inumaki as Yuta is working abroad.
-During an examination where the Kyoto students try to kill newcomer Yuji Itadori for possessing the vengeful spirit of Ryoma Sukuna, Maki joins Yuji's group and defeats her sister, Mai, who questions why she left their clan.
+During an examination where the Kyoto students try to kill newcomer Yuji Itadori for possessing the vengeful spirit of Ryomen Sukuna, Maki joins Yuji's group and defeats her sister, Mai, who questions why she left their clan.
 During the Shibuya incident, Maki suffers severe burns from the cursed spirit Jogo, leaving her body scarred.
 After the incident, Maki still continues to fight alongside Yuta and the other Jujutsu High students against Geto's predecessor Kenjaku.
 After Mai sacrifices her life for Maki, she is able to see curses without glasses.
 After killing their father, she slaughters Naoya Zen'in and all members of the Zen'in clan in retribution for the pain she and Mai were forced to undergo during their childhood.

 She joins the Culling Games as a player, and due to her special circumstance, is able to leave and enter barriers.
 Noritoshi Kamo from Kyoto school soon joins her side in the colony, but they are set upon by the special grade cursed spirit created from Naoya Zen'in, who has arrived as a curse to avenge his own death at the hands of Maki and her mother.
 They engage in fierce battle, during which Maki is significantly injured.
 She is forced to retreat, in order to heal, as Noritoshi takes it upon himself to hold off Naoya until she can exorcise it, even if it costs his life.
 During her battle with Naoya's cursed spirit, she is fully awakened, becoming just like Toji Fushiguro.

-During the Shinjuku Showdown, Maki observes the fight between Gojo and Sukuna inside of Rika with the rest of the crew.
+During the Shinjuku Showdown, Maki observes the fight between Gojo and Sukuna with the rest of the crew via Mei Mei's broadcast.
 Once Gojo is killed, the backup plan is sprung into action with fighters going in against Sukuna.
-Once Yuta joins the battle, Maki stands by awaiting for the signal to attack Sukuna.
+Upon entering combat, Maki stands by awaiting for the signal to attack Sukuna.
 Once the signal arrives, she pierces Sukuna through the heart with the Split Soul Katana and begins battle.
 She battles fiercely, even taking a direct black flash from Sukuna and cutting off his arm, but a second black flash puts her out of commission.
 Her efforts allow Yuji to free Megumi from Sukuna's grasp in the end.

+Jujutsu Kaisen Modulo

-In the sequel, Jujutsu Kaisen Modulo, Maki is revealed to have married Yuta, and together they have two grandchildren, Tsurugi Okkotsu and Yuka Okkotsu.
-While Yuta was close to Yuka, she was close to Tsurugi and became his mentor before her death.
+In this experimental spin-off, Maki marries Yuta, and together they have a son named Iori Okkotsu, the father of Tsurugi Okkotsu and Yuka Okkotsu.
+While Yuta was close to Yuka, Maki was close to Tsurugi and became his mentor before succumbing to the grief of Iori's disappearance, leading to her untimely death in 2079 at the age of 77, and Yuta to die of grief a year later at 79.